bcgov/CONN-CCBC-portal/README.md

 ### Getting Access

 To get access to GrowthBook for this project, contact one of the administrators.
 You will then be able to create and manage feature flags.

+## Metabase

+Metabase is an open source business intelligence tool that lets you create charts and dashboards using data from a variety of databases and data sources.
+In the context of our application we use it to generate a variety of visualizations based on the data on the portal as well as other data consumed into our database.

+### Deployment

+Our Metabase is deployed using Helm, it consists of a Docker image as well as a CrunchyDB (Postgres).
+The Metabase repo can be found [here.](https://github.com/bcgov/conn-metabase)

+### More information

+For more information on Metabase, [visit the official docs.](https://www.metabase.com/docs/latest/)

+For information on queries/questions, [refer to this documentation.](https://www.metabase.com/learn/questions/searching-tables)